amzn/oss-attribution-builder/README.md

 #### Testing

-`npm test` or `gulp test` will run unit tests.
+`npm test` will run unit tests.
 These are primarily server focused.

-`gulp test-ui` will run Selenium tests.
+`npm run test-ui` will run Selenium tests.
 You can set the environment variable `SELENIUM_DRIVER` if you want a custom driver -- by default, it'll try to use Chrome, and if that's not available it'll fall back to PhantomJS.